 - You'll generally be required to obtain independent legal advice about the personal guarantee you need to give.
 This means that another solicitor (who isn't acting for you in the purchase) makes sure you understand what you're guaranteeing, and watches you sign.
 For the lender, this means you won't be able to wriggle out of it later by saying you didn't understand what you were signing – and for you, it can mean extra expense in paying for this extra appointment with a solicitor.

 What is the mortgage market like for limited companies?

 It's improving all the time.
 Because so many investors are going down this path as a result of the tax incentives, lenders are increasingly offering limited company mortgages so they can win investors' business.

-You'll also need to consider that limited company lending can be particularly limited for more “niche” investments.
+However, you'll need to consider that mortgages for limited companies can be particularly limited for more “niche” investments.
 For example, say there are six lenders in the whole market who will lend against properties that cost less than £50,000.
 If four of these lenders don't offer loans to limited companies, you've now only got two to choose from.

 You should use a broker to fill in the finer details, but that's the gist of getting a mortgage for a limited company.
 It's a bit more expensive and a bit more complicated but there's nothing magically different about it – it's just a case of weighing up the tax (and other) advantages against the disadvantages, and choosing what works best for you.